lilanpei/ABIDE/README.md

-# A Male/Female Classification on ABIDE dataset
+# Build a VoxCNN model for Male/Female Classification on ABIDE dataset